nananananate/personal-website/me/resume-backend.md

 ## EMPLOYMENT

-### *Computer Network Technician*, [Advanced Power and Energy Program](http://apep.uci.edu) (2018-10 — Present)

-Maintained, troubleshooted, and deployed over 100 machines.
-  - Inspected and repaired XML documents to recover research, saving 3 weeks of work for students
-  - Wrote powershell scripts to create technical reports and deploy for over 100 machines.
-This automation makes weekly tasks 3 times faster.
-  - Authored easy-to-follow guides to teach new softwares to over 100 users.
-  - Debugged Python software to resume monitoring of utilities in dozens of on-campus facilities.

 ### *Technical Lead*, [StartSmart](https://startsmart.co/) (2020-10 — Present)

  Leading back-end development and DevOps in a team of 7 developers
   - Migrated to an AWS Stack of RDS, Elastic Beanstalk, S3, and Amplify, reducing cloud maintenance by 100%
-  - Implemented CI/CD pipelines to automate testing, code scanning, and deployment to AWS services
+  - Implemented CI/CD pipelines to automate testing, code scanning, and deployment to AWS services, making DevOps 2 times more efficient
-  - Spearheaded migration from a monolithic web application to a Django REST back-end and a React front-end
+  - Spearheaded migration from a monolithic web application to a Django REST back-end and a React front-end, increasing concurrent development 3-fold
-  - Dockerized applications, vastly improving the efficiency of local development
+  - Dockerized applications, vastly improving the efficiency of local development by automatically installing dependencies

 ### *Projects Committee Member*, [UCI ICS Student Council](https://github.com/icssc-projects) (2020-08 — Present)